Near Oviedo in Seminole County, Florida — The American South (South Atlantic)

 Erected by Seminole County Historical Commission.

 Credits.
 This page was last revised on July 12, 2018.
-This page originally submitted on March 11, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 202 times since then and 2 times this year.
+It was originally submitted on March 11, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 347 times since then and 40 times this year.
 Photos: 1, 2, 3. submitted on March 11, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.